 Failed Citizens or Failed States?

-What does it man for any person to become a citizen, today?
+What does it mean for any person to become a citizen, today?
 What does it mean for citizens and non-citizens alike to become political actors in fields of dissent?
 Such questions come urgently to the fore when – as in the present – conflicts are flaring up with exceptional heat.
 Exploiting this trend, right-wing populisms are promoting escapism and warmongering – thereby bringing about failed citizens and failed states.
-In contrast, the FRIENDLY FIRE conference wished to explore how we could embrace conflicts in order to make societies more democratic.
-To begin with, the project explored one major site of today's conflicts: the politics of citizenship.
+In contrast, the FRIENDLY FIRE conference sought to explore how we could embrace conflicts in order to make societies more democratic.
+To begin with, the project investigated one major site of today's conflicts: the politics of citizenship.
 Together with the ZK/U the Berliner Gazette (BG) hosted researchers, activists, coders and journalists from more than 25 countries.
 They embarked upon fruitful debates and productive cooperation.
 The results are presented below.

 Videos, Projects, Audios, Texts

 Valentina Pellizzer (activist)

 What does it mean to be stateless today when our whole world is permeated by the idea of the nation state?
 There are different scenarios of statelessness: some individuals are stateless by force, some have denounced their citizenship voluntarily.
 In some cases, people feel stateless because they do not identify with the state they belong to, or perhaps the state they would like to belong to does not exist.
 In this multimedia essay a group of journalists, coders and activists explored different issues surrounding statelessness.
 What is it?
 And does anyone benefit from it?
 Check out their project by clicking here.